Surgical Education and Training Program in Neurosurgery

 The majority of the training is undertaken in clinical training posts accredited by the Board of Neurosurgery in Australian and New Zealand hospitals (information on the training posts is available here

 ).
 The clinical training posts facilitate workplace hands on service learning and exploration in a range of training environments providing the opportunity for the trainee to develop, with supervision, the requisite experience, knowledge, skills and attributes necessary to become a competent independent specialist neurosurgeon.
 Trainees are allocated to accredited training posts by the Board of Neurosurgery for each year of their Training Program.
-Trainees will rotate through a minimum of four training units with accredited clinical training posts during
+Trainees will rotate through a minimum of three training units with accredited clinical training posts during

 their Training Program to ensure they receive a wide exposure to systems,